icebob/vue-express-mongo-boilerplate/README.md

 * [ ] style for login site
 * [ ] try Apollo graphql stack
 * [ ] create a sample VueJS app
+* [ ] add PostCSS with autoprefixer for frontend.scss

 ## Contribution
 Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.